dayzyy/CLI-ExpenseTrackerApp/README.md

 cd CLI-ExpenseTrackerApp/
 ```

 You are all set!
 Now you can interact with the app using commands listed below

 You can also use the comand line to see all available commands:
 ```python
 python3 manage.py -h
 ```

-## commands
+## Commands

 ```python
 # To add an expense